Arctic Tern: DIY Vented Awning Windows Install For Van Life

 Finally, I repeated the process for the other two Arctic Tern windows, and then tested the shade, screen, and awning mechanism.

-I love how everything’s integrated, like, with one pull you can create sun protection, privacy, venting, and then open the window at three different levels to control the amount of airflow.
+With one pull you can create sun protection, privacy, venting, and then open the window at three different levels to control the amount of airflow.
 Genius!

 Conclusion